Tax Rate & Collection Information

 State Education Tax

-The NH Department of Revenue Administration have determined a median ratio for the land, building, and manufactured housing in New Durham for the Tax Year 2020 to be 99.5%.
-The NH DRA does not announce the ratio for the new year until December 15, 2021.
+The NH Department of Revenue Administration have determined a median ratio for the land, building, and manufactured housing in New Durham for the Tax Year 2021to be 87.9%.
 The median ratio is the generally preferred measure of central tendency for assessment equity, monitoring appraisal performance, and determining reappraisal priorities, or evaluating the need for reappraisal.
 The median ratio, therefore, should be the ratio used to modify the market value of properties under the review for abatements to adjust them in accordance with the overall ratio of all properties in New Durham.